stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 **Example Request**

     groups = directory.groups.search({'name': 'My Group'})
-    group = false
-    for grp in groups:
-        group = grp

 If you know the name exactly, you can use an [attribute search](#search-attribute) (e.g., `groups.search({'name': 'My Group'})`) or, if you only know a small part, you can use a [filter search](#search-filter) (e.g., `groups.search('*My*')`) to narrow down the selection.